Guidelines for Accommodating Religious Observance

 |Mar.
 20||Ostara (Pagan festival at the vernal equinox)|

-Hillel may hold local service or travel to service at Jewish Community Center in Erie
+Hillel may hold observance or travel to service at Jewish Community Center in Erie

 |May 1||Beltane (Pagan celebration related to May Day, fertility)|